espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 Build System
 ************

-This document explains the Espressif IoT Development Framework build system and the concept of "components"
+This document explains the Espressif IoT Development Framework (ESP-IDF) build system and the concept of "components"

-Read this document if you want to know how to organise a new ESP-IDF project.
+Read this document if you want to know how to organise a new ESP8266\_RTOS\
+-SDK (ESP-IDF Style) project.

 We recommend using the project_template project at directory of examples/get-started as a starting point for your project.

 Using the Build System
 ======================

-The esp-idf README file contains a description of how to use the build system to build your project.
+The ESP8266_RTOS_SDK README file contains a description of how to use the build system to build your project.

 Overview
 ========

-An ESP-IDF project can be seen as an amalgamation of a number of components.
+An ESP8266_RTOS_SDK project can be seen as an amalgamation of a number of components.
 For example, for a http request example that shows the current humidity, there could be:

 - The SoC base libraries (libc, rom bindings etc)